Nimrod (comics): Fictional character biography

-William Stryker later finds Nimrod's damaged remains after entering the Marvel timeline from an alternate one.
-Immobilized, Stryker secretly uses Nimrod's memories of future events to give him the appearance of precognition to his followers and to help plan an attack on the X-Men and other mutants, but Nimrod alters its memories to facilitate its own escape, and Stryker is defeated.
-During the New X-Men (Note: Formerly New X-Men: Academy X.) story arc "Nimrod", it searches for Forge, whom it believes is its creator.
-Nimrod believes Forge can repair its damaged body, but Forge instead transfers Nimrod's programming into a new chassis which Forge can control.
-Believing Forge to be in danger, the New X-Men travel to his workshop to help him.
+William Stryker later finds Nimrod's damaged remains and uses his knowledge of the future to give him the appearance of precognition to his followers and to help plan an attack on the X-Men and other mutants.
+However, Nimrod alters his memories to facilitate his own escape, and Stryker is defeated.

+In the series New X-Men, (Note: Formerly New X-Men: Academy X.) Nimrod searches for Forge, who he believes can repair his damaged body.
+Forge instead transfers Nimrod's programming into a new chassis under his control.
+Believing Forge to be in danger, the New X-Men travel to Forge's workshop to help.
 This eventually leads to Nimrod gaining control over his body and attacking Forge and the New X-Men.
-Nimrod is defeated when Surge overloads Nimrod's temporal unit, blasting Nimrod out of the timestream.
-Nimrod survives and travels back in time to March 1985, where the events involving Jaime Rodriguez and Kulan Gath's amulet play out exactly as they had originally with its memory corrupted, resulting in its existence in the 'true' timeline — with Rachel's history erased — becoming a temporal paradox.
+Nimrod is defeated when Surge overloads Nimrod's temporal unit, sending him back in time.
+Nimrod's encounter with Jamie Rodriguez plays out exactly as they had originally with its memory corrupted, resulting in its existence becoming a temporal paradox.

-The series X-Force reveals that the Purifiers held on to most of Nimrod's original body and fused it with Bastion's head to reform Bastion.
-He then, using the Technarch transmode virus, revives numerous villains that have destroyed many mutants.

-During the events of "Second Coming", Bastion personally confronts Hope Summers, Rogue and Nightcrawler, leading to the death of the latter.
-Bastion appears to be reverting more and more to fully being Nimrod.
-Some time later, Bastion unleashes an endless horde of Nimrods from an unknown future to destroy the X-Men.
-However, X-Force, Cypher and Cable go to that future and destroy the controlling Master Mold behind them.
-Ultimately, the original Nimrod (Bastion) takes his original form, but is destroyed by Hope.
-Nimrod's chest and head are later shown to be exhibited in X-Force Headquarters.
+During the events of "Second Coming", Bastion unleashes an endless horde of Nimrods from an unknown future to destroy the X-Men.
+However, X-Force, Cypher, and Cable destroy the Master Mold controlling the Nimrods, while Bastion is destroyed by Hope Summers.
+Nimrod's chest and head are later shown to be exhibited in X-Force's headquarters.
 Deathlok identifies it as version 32.1 and the possibility for its future to come to be is 1.34%.